morwarid1/morwarid1.github.io/index.md

 I’m a data analyst and educator, passionate about helping others grow their skills and confidence in the world of data.

 This site will guide you through 7 clear phases to help you master tools like Excel, SQL, Python, and more — whether you're just starting or upskilling.

-###  "Learning data is a journey — and you're not walking it alone." 🤝

 ---